 Independent Registered Public Accounting Firm.
-The Funds' independent registered public accounting firm is PricewaterhouseCoopers LLP, 101 Seaport Blvd., Boston, Massachusetts 02210.
+The Funds' independent registered public accounting firm is PricewaterhouseCoopers LLP, 101 Seaport Blvd., Boston, MA 02210.
 The independent registered public accounting firm conducts an annual audit of the Funds' financial statements, assists in the review of federal and state income tax returns and consults with the Funds as to matters of accounting and federal and state income taxation.
-The financial highlights in the Prospectus for the Funds, and the financial statements contained in the Funds' annual report for the fiscal year ended September 30, 2023 and incorporated by reference into this statement, have been so included in reliance on the reports of the Trust's independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.
+The financial highlights in the Funds' Prospectus and the Funds' audited financial statements and accompanying notes for the fiscal year ended September 30, 2024 contained in the Loomis Sayles Funds I Form N-CSR for the fiscal year ended September 30, 2024 and incorporated by reference into this Statement, have been so included in reliance on the reports of the Trust's independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.